viralemergence/trefle/README.md

 ## How to use `trefle`

+🧑‍⚖️ Let's talk about licensing, said no one ever.
+The `trefle` repo is a complex beast with data from other projects, code to work on it, and *de novo* data derived from both of these things.
+As a result, intellectual property and use rights are applied *within each top-level folder*.
+A folder that has *no `LICENSE` file in it* is understood to contain information that should not be re-used or re-distributed.
+This is notably the case for `data/`, which contains information from other projects.
+Note that the repo has a `LICENSE` file at its root, which cover this `README`, and *all images present within this project*.
+All derived data (in `artifacts`) are released under the CC0 waiver and are usable without condition or restriction.

-⚠️ `trefle` should not be incorporated into your own databases.
+⚠️ `trefle` should most likely not be incorporated into your own databases.
 The associations are predictions, and we can estimate how many of them are false positives, and how many are missing.
 In addition, the probability score is not a biologically meaningful probability.
-Unless your database is able to accomodate these subtlelties and convey them clearly to the user, we advise you against consuming `trefle`. ⚠️
+Unless your database is able to accomodate these subtlelties and convey them clearly to the user, we advise you against consuming `trefle`.

 Contact: `timothee.poisot@umontreal.🇨🇦`